 Eenee gives you an excellent sustainable choice for a disposable nappy indeed.

 Is Eenee more sustainable than biodegradable nappies when they will end up in a landfill?
-Well, the truth is that likely the nappy without any plastic will still leave the smallest eco-footprint.
+The truth is that likely the nappy without any plastic will still leave the smallest eco-footprint.
 But when choosing a highly rated eco nappy like the ones we mentioned before, these are also excellent sustainable choices and brands to support.

 You choose products that fit your lifestyle, baby and feel good for you and remember that there are brands out there who are not genuine in their sustainable efforts and try to sell their products by ‘greenwashing’.